 Athletics vs New York Yankees Odds, Spread, and Totals

-The Athletics will head to the East Coast to kick off a three-game series against the New York Yankees at 7:05 p.m.
-EST on Tuesday.
-Unsurprisingly, these teams have nearly…
+The Athletics will look to even up their series against the New York Yankees when the two clubs show down at 7:05 p.m.
+EST on Wednesday.
+The Yankees are the…

-The Athletics will head to the East Coast to kick off a three-game series against the New York Yankees at 7:05 p.m.
-EST on Tuesday.
-Unsurprisingly, these teams have nearly opposite records, with the Athletics entering the series at 3-6 while New York cruises in with a 7-2 mark, the best record in the American League.
-Despite that discrepancy, this series has the potential to be a fun one, beginning with Tuesday night's contest.
+The Athletics will look to even up their series against the New York Yankees when the two clubs show down at 7:05 p.m.
+EST on Wednesday.
+The Yankees are the latest in a stretch of brutal matchups for the Athletics, as this visit to the Big Apple comes after a series against the Toronto Blue Jays, Atlanta Braves, and Houston Astros.
+New York has had a softer run, utilizing it to earn an American League-leading 8-2 record.

-Opening the door to a competitive matchup is starting pitcher Aaron Civale.
-It is a low bar, but Civale is one of the better arms on this Athletics team, opening the season with five innings of two-run ball against the Atlanta Braves.
-It might help that the Yankees have put together a significantly worse offense profile when playing at Yankee Stadium this year, experiencing a significant drop in batting average in their home stadium.
-Even with these positives, it is important to note that Civale is a soft-tossing control specialist, an archetype especially vulnerable to lapses in consistency.
-Without swing-and-miss stuff in his arsenal, Civale will have to be on his game for the entire outing to avoid awakening New York's bats in a hitter-friendly park.
+Starting pitching was always going to be an issue for the Athletics, but most expected today's starter, Luis Severino, to be one of the bright spots.
+His 6.48 ERA and 1.80 WHIP through two outings indicate that he has been anything but.
+Severino's advanced stats of a 60% hard hit percentage combined with a 21% walk percentage show that he has struggled massively with his control, often missing the zone entirely or leaving pitches on a platter for opposing hitters.
+New York's lineup is filled with batters who can take advantage of both statistics against their former teammate, so the Athletics' bullpen might have to get up and moving around early in the game here.

 Spread